jofella/Life_Insurance_Premium/README.md

 # Reserves Calculation in Life Insurance

+> This was one of my first small MATLAB projects during my bachelor's studies.
+> The goal was to gain practical experience with actuarial calculations and scripting in MATLAB.

 This project implements a basic reserve calculation model for life insurance using MATLAB.
 The reserve is calculated based on actuarial assumptions and mortality data provided in an Excel table.

 ## Overview